alceu-frigeri/pgfkeysearch/README.md

 * Version 1.1
     - More typos.
+    - renamed some internal variables to better follow the expl3 recommendations.
-    - exposing a single Expl3 command.
+    - exposing the Expl3 commands.